Georgia star Jalen Carter charged with racing in fatal wreck

 Willock, 20, was pronounced dead at the scene of the crash.
 LeCroy was transported to a hospital, where she died from her injuries.

+Georgia linebacker Nolan Smith became emotional on Wednesday when talking about Willock at the scouting combine.

+“This is the first time I’m talking about it,” Smith said.
+“That’s my guy.
+That’s one person that never did anything wrong.
+I get sensitive talking about it just because I love him.
+He never did anything wrong in his three years.”

-Offensive lineman Warren McClendon, who had just announced plans to enter the NFL draft, sustained minor injuries.
+Offensive lineman Warren McClendon, who had just announced plans to enter the NFL draft, sustained minor injuries in the crash.
 Georgia football staffer Victoria Bowles was hospitalized with more serious injuries.

+The Jan.
+15 wreck was not the only recent incident in which a Georgia player was accused of racing and speeding.
+Linebacker Jamon Dumas-Johnson, the second-leading tackler in 2022, was arrested on Feb.
+22 on charges of reckless driving and racing.

+According to Athens-Clarke County jail records, Dumas-Johnson was released on Feb.
+23 after posting a combined bond of $4,000 — $2,500 for allegedly racing on highways/streets and $1,500 for alleged reckless driving.

 Georgia athletic department officials said on Jan.
 28 that the vehicle driven by LeCroy was expected to be used only for recruiting activities, not personal use.